Ligament Sprain

 Ligament Sprain FAQs

-Everything you need to know about ligament sprain physiotherapy at RCP Health Oakville.
+Everything you need to know about ligament sprain physiotherapy — for any joint — at RCP Health Oakville.

 Not necessarily.
-Current evidence consistently shows that conservative physiotherapy achieves outcomes equivalent to surgical reconstruction for the majority of Grade 3 ankle and many knee ligament tears — including ACL ruptures in recreational athletes.
-Our physiotherapists discuss all options at your initial assessment.
+Current evidence consistently shows that conservative physiotherapy achieves outcomes equivalent to surgical reconstruction for the majority of Grade 3 ankle sprains and many knee ligament tears including ACL ruptures in recreational athletes.
+Shoulder AC joint and wrist ligament repairs are discussed on a case-by-case basis.
+Our physiotherapists help you weigh all options.

 Yes.
 RCP Health offers direct billing to WSIB for workplace injuries, SABS/OCF-18 direct billing for MVA-related sprains, and direct billing to 25+ extended health providers including Manulife, Sun Life, Great-West Life, and Blue Cross.
 Most patients pay nothing out-of-pocket.

 Rest alone reduces swelling but does nothing to restore ligament strength, neuromuscular control, or joint proprioception.
 Studies show rest-only managed sprains have a 73% re-injury rate within 12 months.
-Structured physiotherapy reduces re-injury risk to under 10% by rebuilding the full stabilising system.
+Structured physiotherapy reduces re-injury risk to under 10% by rebuilding the full stabilising system — regardless of which joint is affected.

 Yes.
-If mobility is significantly limited, our registered physiotherapists can deliver the same quality of care directly to your home across Oakville and Halton Region.
+If mobility is significantly limited following a ligament sprain, our registered physiotherapists can deliver the same quality of care directly to your home across Oakville and Halton Region.
 Visit our at-home physiotherapy page for details.
 Covered by most extended health plans.

 📍 Find Us